Eric Harvie: Marriage and early career

 In June 1918, while on leave in Hamilton Harvie met Dorothy Jean Southam, the granddaughter of newspaper publisher William Southam.
-Dorothy Southam (1895-1988) was born and raised in Montréal growing up at 57 Belvedere Road, and had attended finishing school in New York City.
+Dorothy Southam (1895–1988) was born and raised in Montreal growing up at 57 Belvedere Road, and had attended finishing school in New York City.
 After a short courtship, Harvie asked Southam to marry him.
-After spending the early part of 1919 in Calgary the couple returned to Montréal where they married on 29 September 1919, and afterwards spent a two-week honeymoon at Loon Lake.
+After spending the early part of 1919 in Calgary the couple returned to Montreal where they married on 29 September 1919, and afterwards spent a two-week honeymoon at Loon Lake.
 Returning to Calgary following the honeymoon, the Harvies sought to establish themselves in the city, building at home at 301 36th Avenue (now Elbow Park Lane) South West.
 At this time Harvie became the junior partner in the firm Ford, Miller and Harvie, with partners Clinton Ford and Leo Miller.

 Harvie's law practice flourished throughout the 1920s and 1930s, as he built an extensive clientele.
 This clientele included many oil companies, as well as wealthy businessmen such as Chester de la Verge, who was living in Calgary, and Errett Cord, who was hunting for oil in Alberta.
 In 1935 Harvie left his partners and formed his own practice, and from 1936 to 1939 had Ted Manning as a partner.
 Later in 1939 Harvie took on George Crawford as a partner, and then in 1940 Ted Arnold, at which time the firm became known as Harvie, Arnold and Crawford, which it would remain until Harvie's retirement from law.

 From a young age Harvey developed a keen interest in oil exploration.
 The young law student had been living in Calgary for two years when the Dingman No. 1 gas well blew in Turner Valley on 14 May 1914, starting Calgary's first boom period.
 Upon establishing his law practice in 1920, Harvie became active in the oil and gas business as well, being involved with numerous exploration ventures, most of which were unsuccessful.
 Between 1925 and 1933 Harvie served as the director of W. S. Herron's Okalta Oils, and in 1933 he became the solicitor for British-American Oil Company's ventures in Turner Valley.
 British-American and Harvie were both involved in the financing of the Royalite No. 1 well, which blew in on 16 June 1936, becoming Alberta's first major oil discovery.